 Ok now for a little rant.
 I have recently become genuinely annoyed with the state of the blogosphere.
 The more time I spend as a blogger and blog reader the more I find smaller blogs bowing to pressure of Google and it’s fascist bots.
-Sure I’ve just started blogging and I spend some time on SEO writing on all my posts just like everyone else but it’s not an obsession.
+Now I’ve only got a few posts up and I spend some time on SEO writing on all my posts just like everyone else but it’s not an obsession.
 If my content is good and I keep at my strategy for getting my blog out there, good SEO writing or not, people will show up and they’ll bring friends.
 I’m pretty sure I believe this.

 What’s the point of driving throngs of visitors to your site with great SEO writing strategies only for the crowds of people to arrive have a look round and realize, that after they’ve picked the meat from the carcass of your keyword riddled body they still feel distinctly unsatisfied.This is self defeating.
 You’re wasting your time and you’re wasting mine!
 Me and my SEO illiterate, keyword abhorring friends will leave your site never to return ever again.